bsquare-corp/terraform-provider-skopeo2/README.md

 # Terraform Provider skopeo2 (Terraform Plugin SDK)

+Reference to earlier provider https://registry.terraform.io/providers/abergmeier/skopeo written by abergmeier that this project is based on.

 _This template repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
 The template repository built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) can be found at [terraform-provider-skopeo2-framework](https://github.com/bsquare-corp/terraform-provider-skopeo2-framework).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing: